chonstartup/jobs/.github/ISSUE_TEMPLATE/job-openning.md

 - Your mission and vision
 - The product or problem you are solving

+## Responsibilities:
+Clearly describe:
+- Day-to-day responsibilities
+- Areas of ownership
+- Scope of work and team collaboration

 ## Requirements:
 List the essential qualifications for this role, including:
 - Required technical skills